 Check and record the calibration factors.
 Press MENU and scroll to CALIBRATION FACTORS and press ENTER.
-Record the background coefficients for the Prereactor, NO and NOx.
+Record the background coefficients for NO and $NO_x$ .
 Scroll down and record span coefficients for NO, NO2, and NOx.

-Check the Teflon particulate filter and change as needed.
+Check the Teflon particulate filters and change as needed.
 If particulate matter builds up on the filter, the particulate matter will destroy some of the $NO_2$ in the sample.